-- To support in making a difference to CYP and their families by working in partnership and to support them in achieving positive outcomes. - To provide a highly specialist clinical psychology community service to CYP with learning disabilities and/or an autistic spectrum disorder who present at times of crisis with challenging behaviour, toileting, feeding, sleeping concerns, and problematic sexualized behaviour, and/or mental health difficulties, and to their families across all sectors of care. - To establish effective working relationships with care providers on the CYP's pathway including the CAMHS Crisis Assessment and Treatment Team (C-CATT), Child & Adolescent Mental Health Services, Child Development Centres, Social Care and Education.
+- To support in making a difference to CYP and their families by working in partnership and to support them in achieving positive outcomes. - To provide a highly specialist community service to CYP with learning disabilities and/or an autistic spectrum disorder who present at times of crisis with challenging behaviour, toileting, feeding, sleeping concerns, and problematic sexualized behaviour, and/or mental health difficulties, and to their families across all sectors of care. - To establish effective working relationships with care providers on the CYP's pathway including the CAMHS Crisis Assessment and Treatment Team (C-CATT), Child & Adolescent

+Mental Health Services, Child Development Centres, Social Care and Education.

-- To provide a comprehensive screening and triage service to CYP and their referrers resulting in safe and appropriate clinical decisions and appropriate intervention. - To undertake priority assessments, related to difficulties within the PALMS' remit, to determine the needs of the CYP, including whether it is safe for them to return to their home. - To undertake assessments and interventions in a variety of settings, often in A&E and family homes, involving liaison and joint assessments with other agencies including C-CATT and Social Care Children's Services. - To function as an effective member of the multi-disciplinary PALMS Crisis team and PALMS team and to work as an autonomous PALMS' clinician providing specialist, holistic and generic assessment and intervention, when appropriate, with CYP and families. - To provide Clinical Psychology leadership and act as a senior professional and provide clinical and line management supervision to members of the PALMS team as appropriate. - To exercise responsibility for the systematic governance for the post holder's professional practice within the service. - To undertake clinically related administration. - To actively contribute to the development of the service particularly evaluating the needs of the PALMS' population when experiencing crisis.
+- To provide a comprehensive screening and triage service to CYP and their referrers resulting in safe and appropriate clinical decisions and appropriate intervention. - To undertake priority assessments, related to difficulties within the PALMS' remit, to determine the needs of the CYP, including whether it is safe for them to return to their home. - To undertake assessments and interventions in a variety of settings, often in A&E and family homes, involving liaison and joint assessments with other agencies including C-CATT and Social Care Children's Services. - To function as an effective member of the multi-disciplinary PALMS Crisis team and PALMS team and to work as an autonomous PALMS' clinician providing specialist, holistic and generic assessment and intervention, when appropriate, with CYP and families. - To act as a senior professional in the post holder's field; providing supervision and training to other PALMS' clinicians as appropriate. - To exercise responsibility for the systematic governance for the post holder's professional practice within the service. - To undertake clinically related administration. - To actively contribute to the development of the service particularly evaluating the needs of the PALMS' population when experiencing crisis.

-MAIN DUTIES AND RESPONSIBILITIES
+DUTIES AND RESPONSIBILITIES